 Our Attorneys Handle Assault Charges in Cape May & Atlantic Counties & Beyond

-The experienced criminal defense lawyers of The Law Offices of John J. Zarych are dedicated to fighting for people charged with serious crimes.
+The expereinced criminal defense lawyers of The Law Offices of John J. Zarych are dedicated to fighting for people charged with serious crimes.
 We have successfully handled many assault cases throughout Atlantic County, Cape May County and beyond.
 If you or someone you know is in need of assault defense, contact an experienced New Jersey criminal defense lawyer about your case by calling (609) 616-4956 or contact us online.
 Lawyers are available to discuss your concerns seven days a week, 24 hours a day, including holidays.